pwndside/pwndside.github.io/content/posts/granny-htb.md

 ![Untitled](/HTB/granny-10.png)

-Now only rests to put a nc listener and send a reverse shell with nc, I put a smbserver.py on the nc.exe directory in order to execute the next payload to have a reverse shell.
+Now only rests to set a nc listener and send a reverse shell with nc, I put a smbserver.py on the nc.exe directory in order to execute the next payload to have a reverse shell.

 ```powershell
 nc -lv 4445